apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/datamodel.md

 ### <a id="IncompleteInformationTypesMissing">Missing</a> ###
-`missing` represents a missing name-value pair in a record.
+`missing` represents a missing name-value pair in a object.
 If the referenced field does not exist, an empty result value is returned by the query.

-As neither the data model nor the system enforces homogeneity for datasets or collections, items in a dataset or collection can be of heterogeneous types and so a field can be present in one record and `missing` in another.
+As neither the data model nor the system enforces homogeneity for datasets or collections, items in a dataset or collection can be of heterogeneous types and so a field can be present in one object and `missing` in another.

  * Example: